lpoto/telescope-tasks.nvim/README.md

         layout = "center", -- "bottom" | "left" | "right" | "center"
-        scale = 0.4, -- output window to editor size ratio -- NOTE: layout and scale are only relevant when style == "float" terminal = false, -- Open terminal when toggling output but there is no available output },
+        scale = 0.4, -- output window to editor size ratio -- NOTE: layout and scale are only relevant when style == "float" },
-      --[[ Allow default generators to generate tasks for building projects aswell, instead  of generating just tasks for running them.
-Example: `go build` ]] enable_build_commands = false,
+      --[[ Allow default generators to multiple commands for a single task, as an example instead  of generating just a command for running a go project, generate a command for building it aswell. ]]
+      enable_multiple_commands = false,
       -- other picker setup values
     },
   },